rafacto/service-testing-action/README.md

 # Action for Service Testing
-Docker Action for running Postman API tests using Newman
+Docker Action for running Postman API tests using Newman.
+The action executes the tests only for pull requests to release branches (branches that start with "release/")

 ## Usage
 ```yaml